mrTimGilroy/ProdArmTemp/README.md

 # ProdArmTemp
 Templates created that have been tested and proven suitable for the function they were created for.
+An assumption was made for these files that existing infrastructure is in place.
+For example VM deply templates expect VNET, KeyVault and StorageAccount to have been provisioned.

 Files.